11 Benefits of Developing a Growth Mindset in Life

 Growth Mindset vs Fixed Mindset

 According to Harvard Business Review, progressive thinkers are aware skills development requires hard work, good strategies, and input from others.
-These individuals are resilient, have a positive outlook, take risks, and welcome criticism intended to help them improve.
+These individuals are resilient, have a positive outlook, take risks, and welcome criticism to help them improve.

-In contrast, a fixed or stagnant mindset is theexact opposite of a progressive mentality.
+In contrast, a fixed or stagnant mindset is the exact opposite of a progressive mentality.
 Those deemed as being “fixed” in their thinking are people who believe their intelligence and talents cannot change or evolve.

 11 Benefits of Growth Mindset